taufik-nurrohman/text-editor/ui/README.md

 > };
 > ~~~
 >
-> A tool with function value will be used as the `click` property:
+> A tool with function value will use that function as the `click` property:
 >
 > ~~~ .javascript
 > // this…